 Is it worth upgrading to Delta Premium Economy?

 This depends on two things.
 The first is the length of the flight.
 I feel a longer flight improves the value of an upgrade.
 The second is the price differential.
-In some cases, premium economy on Delta is over twice the cost of Economy delight.
+When it comes to Delta Premium Select vs Comfort Plus, Premium Select can be twice the price.
 On a shorter flight where there is no need to sleep, I don’t think that upgrade is worth it.
 However, when it is only 15% more to upgrade and for a long flight, then yes it is worth upgrading to Delta Premium Economy.

 Does Delta Premium Select include lounge access?